Insurance is not a fun topic. I probably looked forward to writing this less than you look forward to reading it.

 You and me.
 AND IT’S IMPORTANT.

-Conducting a cost breakdown in a certain area of our life can be an eye-opening experience.
-For example, we learned a lot when we figured out how much our mortgage-free home still costs us each year.
+Conducting a cost breakdown can be an eye-opening experience.
+For example, we learned a lot when we figured out how much our home costs us each year not counting the mortgage.

 Now we’re on a mission to wrap our heads around our insurance situation.

 We want to do this for a couple of reasons.

 - We want to confirm we are adequately covered.
 Protecting our current assets is part of a responsible financial plan.

 - We want to know if we are overpaying in an area we should take action on.